 - Valid photo IDs for all persons listed as directors or owners of the company

 Once you complete the application and pay any associated fees, the merchant account provider will review everything and let you know whether or not you’re approved.
 Alternative services such as Square, Stripe, and PayPal tend to be approved or denied immediately.
-Traditional merchant accounts might take a few days to process all of the information and potentially conduct background checks and other research about your history.
+Traditional merchant accounts might take a few days to process the information and potentially conduct background checks and other research about your history.

 About the Author